 1. GermGuardian AC 4825 22″ 3-in-1 Full Room Air Purifier: Best Value Priced Whole Room Purifier

-At under $80, this small tower style air purifier still as enough power to eliminate as much as 99.97% of dust and allergens including particles as small as 0.3 microns.
+This small tower style air purifier still as enough power to eliminate as much as 99.97% of dust and allergens including particles as small as 0.3 microns.
 For reference, the average human eye stops being able to see things at 40 microns.

 The GermGuardian AC 4825 traps and eliminates: